-Managing matters related to ethics and transparency enables the management and prevention of the materialization of risks related The Business Group also protects the market to acts of fraud, corruption, bribery, money interests of indirect consumers by rejecting any laundering, financing of terrorism and the practices that limit or endanger free competition proliferation of weapons of mass destruction, or that have negative impacts on consumer wellrestriction to free competition, conflicts of interest, being, in order to protect healthy, free and fair and failure to abide by the regulations on the competition in the market, ensuring equity in protection of personal data, among others.
-It is all areas.
-To this end, GEB and its subsidiaries an indispensable activity to fulfill and drive the promote an independent and reliable Ethics Corporate strategy and the Group's mission.
-Channel that enables making reports in a direct Diversity, gender equity and inclusion are and anonymous manner, which can be fully verified. essential conditions for the progress of society Also, as part of its ethical and transparent and the sustainable growth of the Company. behavior, GEB rejects any activity related to or that In this regard, the institutional commitment is leads to sexual harassment. to strongly reject any form of discrimination or exclusion, thereby promoting a business based on Competitive Energy for Equity.
+Managing matters related to ethics and transparency enables the management and prevention of the materialization of risks related to acts of fraud, corruption, bribery, money laundering, financing of terrorism and the proliferation of weapons of mass destruction, restriction to free competition, conflicts of interest, and failure to abide by the regulations on the protection of personal data, among others.
+It is an indispensable activity to fulfill and drive the Corporate strategy and the Group's mission.

+Diversity, gender equity and inclusion are essential conditions for the progress of society and the sustainable growth of the Company.
+In this regard, the institutional commitment is to strongly reject any form of discrimination or exclusion, thereby promoting a business based on Competitive Energy for Equity.
 This is achieved through the adoption of guidelines and provisions that highlight the need for fair and transparent relationships based on the trust placed in us by the employees, shareholders, partners, and all stakeholders in general, without allowing any unequal treatment or incurring in any act of discrimination.